FGritli/AlgorithmsToRemember/README.md

 # AlgorithmsToRemember

-   <em>"Algorithm is a word used by programmers when they don't want to explain what they did!"
+   <em>"Algorithm is a word used by programmers when they don't want to explain what they did!"</em>

 Proof is a method of establishing truth, the precise meaning depends heavily on the field of study, hence it differs from one system to another.
 In computer science algorithm is a number of steps or a process put to achieve a specific and precise result.<hr>